 The Roman emperor Tiberius Iulius Caesar Augustus (42 BC-47 AD) ruled from 14 to 37 AD.
 He was the second Roman emperor after Augustus.
-His military activities in Pannonia, Illyricum, Raetia, and Germania, most of which took place before his reign, established the northern border of the Roman Empire.
-The ancient historiographers (such as Sueton and Tacitus ) portrayed the Emperor in his last years as an unsightly old man, who indulged in Capri's pedophile and sadistic inclinations.
-The truth, however, is controversial.
+His military activities in Pannonia, Illyricum, Raetia and Germania, which he had largely achieved before he came to power, set the northern border of the Roman Empire.
+The ancient historiographers (e.g. Sueton and Tacitus ) portrayed the emperor in his last years as an unsightly old man who indulged in Capri pedophile and sadistic tendencies.
+However, the truthfulness is controversial.

-His alleged drunkenness was from Pliny the Elder (23-79) Seneca (1-65) and Suetonius (70-122).
-The latter writes that Tiberius, as a young troop leader in the army camp, indulged in the drink and therefore received the mocking name "Biberius Caldius Mero" (bibere = the drinker, caldus = who is heated by the wine, merum = who drinks the wine unmixed).
-At that time, wine was usually drunk mixed with water.
-According to legend, wine from Amandi (subzone in the DO area Ribeira Sacra ) from the Spanish Galicia favorite wine have been.
-The ancient wine Surrentinum from the peninsula Sorrento in Campania should he rather pejorative than " vinegar high quality ”.
-See also below Ancient wines.
+His alleged drunkenness was caused by Pliny the Elder (23-79) Seneca (1-65) and Sueton (70-122) mentioned or discussed.
+The latter writes that Tiberius had already drunk as a young military leader in the army camp and therefore got the ridiculous name "Biberius Caldius Mero" (bibere = the Zecher, caldus = who is heated by the wine, merum = who drinks the wine unmixed).
+Back then, wine was usually drunk mixed with water.
+According to legend, wine from Amandi (subzone in the DO area Ribeira Sacra ) be from Spanish Galicia favorite wine have been.
+The ancient wine Surrentinum from the Sorrento peninsula Campania should he be pejorative rather than " vinegar high quality ”.
+See also under Ancient wines.
 Satyricon and drinking culture,